‘Will we compete again?’ Statistics favorable following colic surgery

 “Many horses encounter colic at some point of their life and, fortunately, many of the episodes can be treated conservatively with medication and fluids,” said Dr. Isa Immonen, University of Helsinki, Finland, one of the paper’s authors.
 “Sometimes, however, the horse requires surgical treatment, which is expensive and a major operation for the horse.
 This may be a difficult life-and-death decision for the owner.”

 Dr. Immonen received funding through MAF’s Veterinary Student Scholar program.
 The grant-based program provides veterinary students the opportunity to become involved in mentored research that advances the health and/or welfare of companion animals and wildlife.
-The program is open to students from all over the world through a competitive application process, and has led many of the Foundation’s former student scholars to pursue careers in veterinary research.
+The program is open to students from all over the world through a competitive application process.
+It has led many of the Foundation’s former student scholars to pursue careers in veterinary research.

-Link to download the full study:http://actavetscand.biomedcentral.com/articles/10.1186/s13028-016-0273-9
+Link to download the full study: http://actavetscand.biomedcentral.com/articles/10.1186/s13028-016-0273-9

 CATEGORIES